Pernicious Anemia Associated with Autoimmune Hemolytic Anemia and Alopecia Areata

 TLDR A 16-year-old boy had pernicious anemia, autoimmune hemolytic anemia, and later developed alopecia areata.

-A 16-year-old male was reported to have pernicious anemia, autoimmune hemolytic anemia, and alopecia areata.
-The autoimmune hemolytic anemia was identified when the anemia did not improve with cobalamin therapy.
-Nine years later, the patient developed alopecia areata.
+A 16-year-old male was reported to have a combination of pernicious anemia, autoimmune hemolytic anemia, and alopecia areata.
+The autoimmune hemolytic anemia was identified when the patient's anemia did not improve with cobalamin therapy.
+Alopecia areata developed 9 years after the initial diagnosis.

 Discuss this study in the Community →